ihash22/spring-petclinic/readme_devops.md

 ```
 screenshots/Screenshot 2025-07-31 at 10.24.46 AM.png

-* Created a prometheus.yml file with configurations
+* Create a prometheus.yml file with configurations

 ```
 prometheus › ! prometheus.yml